-Students that elect to remain on the Priority Waiting List should submit the Waiting List Reply Form via the Where Am I in the Process? portal beginning April 10 but no later than 11:59 p.m.
-ET on May 1.
-Initial Waiting List decisions will be available beginning May 4, and all students on the Priority Waiting List should receive their decision by June 1.
+Students who elect to remain on the Priority Waiting List should submit the Waiting List Reply Form via the Where Am I in the Process? portal and the Update Form starting April 9 but no later than 11:59 p.m.
+ET on May 3.
+Initial Waiting List decisions will be available beginning May 6, and all students on the Priority Waiting List should receive their decision by May 10.
 If admitted from the Priority Waiting List, you'll have 72 hours to post your non-refundable enrollment deposit of $800.

-Students that elect to remain active on a Waiting List should respond to the following question after submitting their Waiting List Reply Form:
+Startin April 9, students that elect to remain active on a Waiting List should answer the following question on the Update Form after submitting their Waiting List Reply Form:

-Our goal is to make our waiting list process as straightforward and accessible as possible, so our expectation is that you don't spend any more than 20 minutes on your response.
-We may not go to the Waiting List for your academic program, and therefore don't want you to spend an inordinate amount of time working on your answer.
+Our goal is to make our Waiting List process as straightforward as possible, so our expectation is that you don't spend any more than 20 minutes on your response.

 Yes.
-If you elect to remain on either of our Waiting Lists, please login to the Where Am I in the Process? portal to confirm that you've completed your application for financial aid.
+If you elect to remain on either of our Waiting Lists, please login to your Where Am I in the Process? portal to confirm that you've completed your application for financial aid.
 If you're a US citizen, permanent resident or DACA recipient and have submitted all required financial aid documents by February 15, you'll receive a financial aid offer letter on your portal within a week of receiving your Wait List decision.
-If you haven’t yet applied for financial aid, please do so immediately.

 If you elect to remain on the Waiting List for more than one academic program within Carnegie Mellon, you'll receive separate admission decisions for each academic program.

-If Carnegie Mellon is your first-choice university and you've elected to remain on the Priority Waiting List, no further action is required of you.
+If Carnegie Mellon is your first-choice university and you've elected to remain on the Priority Waiting List, no further action is required of you beyond submitting the Waiting List Reply and Update Forms.
 We won't consider any demonstrations of continued interest in their many forms, as we strive for access and equity in our admission process.